sasa-solutions/openchain/README.md

 ## Overview
 ### Concepts and entities
 ![High level entity diagram](/notes/openchain_entities.png?raw=true)
+### Open Questions
+* Why can't businesses be part of groups?
+* Does the google location hierarchy make sense?
+If so, are we comfortable with a dependency on Googles location API's?
+* Identities and identifiers: It seems to make sense that people and businesses are identified in a range of ways.
+In fact, it is probable that identity will be managed elsewhere.
+How do we accommodate this?
+Initial approach is to abstract out the identity notion (and add an identity type, thus: `{ type: :msisdn, identifier: '27833838181' }`or `{ type: :social_security_numner, identifier: '7210271346'}`.
+Does this complexity add value?
 ### Persistance and Blockchains
 OpenChain's default model is to store transaction records in AWS's Quantum Ledger Database (QLDB).
 Detailed backing data is stored a relational database, for example, in MySQL or Postgress.
 ### Configuration